palewire/django-bakery/docs/managementcommands.rst

 publish
 -------

-Syncs the build directory with your Amazon S3 bucket using ``s3cmd``.
+Syncs the build directory with your Amazon S3 bucket.

 .. cmdoption:: --aws-bucket-name <name>